Ohio Development Services Agency

 The Assisted Housing Program provides low cost housing to families that include individuals with disabilities on behalf of the Board of Developmental Disabilities in Washington County and the Board of Mental Retardation/Developmental Disabilities in Morgan County.
 This program assures decent, safe and sanitary housing to clients with disabilities.

-Community Housing Improvement Program (CHIP)
+Community Housing Impact and Preservation Program

 On behalf of the City of Marietta and the Washington County Commissioners, the Community Housing Improvement Program provides a comprehensive program of housing services to low and moderate income families living in Washington County.